oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

-Istio support requires labeling the operator namespace and your domain namespaces to enable Istio automatic sidecar injection, plus modifying your domain resource configuration.
+Istio support requires labeling the operator namespace and your domain namespaces to enable Istio automatic sidecar injection.
 In this section, we describe the steps for the operator namespace; we will describe the steps for the domain in later sections.